Community Service Events

 Green Up Keene

 By working together we can make Keene a greener community.
 Join Keene residents, businesses, community groups and Keene State College every spring in a volunteer event to clean up the city!
-The next Green Up Keene event will take place April 21, 2018 weather permitting.
+This event typically occurs in April, weather permitting.